17 essential open source tools for Windows admins working with Windows 10: Free open source software for sysadmins

 Anyone who has ever installed SharePoint knows that the SQL databases created are a mess in terms of naming, resulting in large GUID databases titles that are completely inconsistent.
 In contrast, AutoSPInstaller utilises a variety of scripts to install SharePoint and makes sure database names remain clean in the process.

-If you need a cool tool for locating all the devices connected to your network and what software and hardware you have installed on your systems, then OCS-NG is the one for you.
+OCS-NG is a great tool for locating all the devices connected to your network and what software and hardware you have installed on your systems.
 It requires you install the OCS client inventory agent on your systems; you can then pull all that information into a repository that's easy to visualise and search.

 UltraDefrag is a tool for Windows that can defrag system files, registry hives, and the paging file.
 It's continually updated to ensure improvements in performance.
 The tool is fully compatible with any operating systems later than Windows NT 4.0, including Windows 10.
 It's a valuable addition to any Windows environment.

-Originally a Unix-only tool, Nmap for Windows has been an important security resource for Windows shops for more than 10 years.
-This security scanner and network mapper can also be used to perform network inventory, manage service upgrade schedules, and monitor host or service uptime.
-Nmap does work on Windows 10, however earlier this year users reported crashes using the Windows Pro Technical Preview due to a bug in Nmap, which has now been fixed according to the developer.
+Originally a Unix-only tool, Nmap for Windows has been an important security resource for Windows shops for over than 10 years.
+This security scanner and network mapper can also be used to perform network inventory, manage service upgrade schedules and monitor host or service uptime.

 Zenmap is a cool tool for mapping a topology of devices connected to your network.
 This security scanner works off of Nmap, providing an interactive, animated visualisation of hosts on a network, configured in rings.
 Click on a host and it moves to the centre of your network topology, giving you the ability to easily trace the host's various connections.
 With Zenmap, information regarding potential vulnerabilities becomes that much easier to pinpoint, ensuring your firewalls and routers are working correctly.

 It's no secret that PowerShell is taking the Windows world by storm.
-It feels like a retro pleasure for many long-term admins who remember the command-line days.
-But for others, banging on the command line to administer systems can be a pain.
 Those looking for a more graphical means of tapping into PowerShell should check out PowerGUI, a free graphical user interface and script editor for PowerShell.
 More valuable perhaps is the community built around PowerGUI, with its vast store of contributed scripts and libraries for administering your fleet.

-15 essential open source tools for Windows admins working with Windows 10: 12.
-Performance Analysis of Logs (PAL) Tool
+14. Open source tools for Windows: Performance Analysis of Logs (PAL) Tool

 This open source antivirus solution is a valuable tool for security-minded admins.
 ClamWin supports Windows 7, Windows Vista, Windows XP, Windows 8 and Windows 10.
 The tool includes a scanning scheduler that you can use to configure appropriate scan times but does not come with an on-access real-time scanner.
 It also has the ability to integrate into Windows Explorer and Outlook for easy scanning.